IDMNYU/Ideation_PrototypingFall24LadyK/designProblem_weekly.md

 # Design Problem Weekly

+#### Week 5: Identify the problem
+0. Demonstrate some research and investigation to show your understanding of the problem beyond your own experiences.

+1. Show divergent thinking in the possibilites of solutions.
+Does more than one stand out?
+Let your mind be open and explore many possibilities.

+2. Document the above and write a reflection of what you've learned and where you might go next.

 #### Week 4: Identify the problem

 0. Tell us about the problem(s) you are interested in for the [physical prototype for the midterm](designProblem.md)